cezarypiatek/cezarypiatek.github.io/src/content/post/structuring-test-projects-for-maintainability/index.md

 - A `{TestSuiteName}SetupFixture` file that holds global setup and teardown logic applied to all tests in that suite (executed before first and after last test).
 When using a `NUnit` then this contains class decorated with [`[SetUpFixture]` attribute](https://docs.nunit.org/articles/nunit/writing-tests/attributes/setupfixture.html).
 For `XUnit` enthusiasts this will be a base type for classes holding test methods.
 This is useful when you want to re-use some infrastructure or state of tested app between all test cases belonging to a given test suits.

+- When I have some global aspects that I want to set up once for all tests, then I put them in the `AllTestsSetupFixture` class, which is located at the top level of the TestSuites directory.
+In NUnit, `SetUpFixtures` are scoped to namespaces, and their execution order follows the nesting of those namespaces.
+By aligning namespaces with the directory structure, the setup code runs in the expected order: `[AllTestsSetupFixture.Setup] -> [{TestSuite}SetupFixture.Setup] -> [TestCases] -> [{TestSuite}SetupFixture.Teardown] -> [AllTestsSetupFixture.Teardown]`

-- A `TestCases` directory where test classes live.
-These classes should be simple and focused — each one covering a specific part of the system.
-They should contains only test methods and noting more.
+- A `TestCases` directory is a place where test classes live.
+These classes should be simple and focused — each one covering a specific part of the system. **They should contains only test methods and noting more.**

 This structure makes it easy to scale.
 When you need to test against a different configuration or environment, just add a new test suite.
 Each suite can have its own isolated setup while reusing common helpers from TestFixtures.